 So in this post, you will find a list of skincare and cosmetic products I recommend buying in Japan, with a picture of the packaging when needed.
-I also tried to find a link to the products when I could find it.
+I also tried to link to the products when I could find them online.

 Another tip, you can buy all cosmetics tax-free as long as you don’t open the bag before leaving the country.
 Great way to spend more… I mean save more!